ElyonKyla/ElyonKyla/README.md

 **Status**

-V1 live and verified on desktop and mobile.
-Production reads real vehicle data and ordered photos from Directus on Railway, with restricted public read-only access.
-Custom domains are planned.
+V1 is live on its production domain and verified on desktop and mobile.
+Vehicle content and ordered photo galleries are managed through Directus on Railway with restricted public read-only access.
+Production deployments are handled automatically by Netlify.

 ---
 ## 📦 Almacen — Mini ERP